 - As well, a plant grown from a splice is technically composed of two taxonomic entities.
 The food source organism class allows this, while a direct taxonomic reference doesn’t.

-Parts (e.g. limb) or material outputs (e.g. milk) of organisms, and generic terms like “egg” that stretch across species – are considered primarily in the anatomical “part of plant or animal” facet which “foodon food product” facet items can references in conjunction with food sources to describe food products.
+Parts (e.g. limb) or material outputs (e.g. milk) of organisms, and generic terms like “egg” that stretch across species – are considered primarily in the anatomical “part of organism” facet which food product facet items can references in conjunction with organisms to describe food products.

-Classes in this hierarchy make reference to the fact that they are ‘derived from’ or ‘develop from part of’ or are ‘produced by’ food source organisms, or ‘has ingredient’ or ‘has part’ some other food product.
+Classes in this hierarchy make reference to the fact that they are ‘derived from’ food source organisms, or ‘has ingredient’, ‘has defining ingredient’ or ‘has part’ some other food product.
 Invariably a food product has some amount of food processing is involved, even if just basic harvesting, e.g. from the sea or plucking from a fruit tree.